-Requires employers to allow rest or meal periods for employees that work more than five consecutive hours.
-Clarify the term "other wages" by excluding the reasonable cost of board, lodging, or other facilities.
+Requires employers with fifty or more individuals to allow rest or meal periods for employees that work more than five consecutive hours.
 Repeals the exclusion of persons whose employment is governed by the federal Fair Labor Standards Act from the definition of "employee" under the State's wage and hour law.
+(HB758 HD1)